Ghosting an Innovator: How 2024 Has Exposed the Dark Underbelly of French Acadian Cultural Gatekeepers

 What is most disturbing about the treatment of Theriault is the insidiousness of the methods used to silence him.
 In 2024, ghosting—a term often used in personal relationships—has taken on a new, chilling form in the cultural realm.
 Theriault has faced "ghosting racism," a tactic whereby the French Acadian cultural elite has deliberately erased and ignored his work, refusing to acknowledge his contributions to the wider Acadian narrative.

 This goes beyond simple exclusion.
 They have systematically erased his contributions from public forums, media outlets, and cultural discussions by pretending that Theriault's work doesn't exist.
-Despite his global recognition as a trailblazing artist who blends digital and traditional mediums, Theriault's innovative projects are kept hidden from the Acadian public, buried under a wall of silence perpetuated by these cultural gatekeepers.
+Despite his global recognition as a trailblazing artist who blends digital and traditional mediums, Theriault's innovative projects are hidden from the Acadian public, buried under a wall of silence perpetuated by these cultural gatekeepers.
 It is the ultimate form of cultural ghosting: if you aren’t acknowledged, you might as well not exist.

 This form of racism is particularly harmful because it denies opportunities for future generations of Acadians to witness and be inspired by creative diversity within their own culture.
 The message sent is clear—if you don't fit within the narrow, conservative confines of what these cultural oligarchs define as “acceptable,” you will be erased from Franco's press.

-Silencing Through Cease and Desist
+Silencing Through cease

 In a shocking turn of events, 2024 saw the French Acadian cultural elite escalate their harassment of Theriault.
 Not content with simply ghosting him, they resorted to more direct and aggressive tactics, hiring not one but two lawyers to issue cease-and-desist letters aimed at preventing him from sharing his work and telling his story.